Mrrvm/os_lusiadas_2/content/grounds.md

 [^irene-rodrigo]: inspired by the first verse of the song *Irene* by Rodrigo Amarante

-[^contested-legacies]: *Contested Legacies Portugal, accessed May 7, 2025, https://contestedlegaciesportugal.org/* - "The most widely accepted interpretation of the street name _Rua do Poço dos Negros_ suggests it being because it was the site of a pit holding the bodies of enslaved people of African origin.
+[^contested-legacies]: *Contested Legacies Portugal.
+The Early Atlantic Slave Trade in Portugal.
+Accessed May 7, 2025, https://contestedlegaciesportugal.org/* - "The most widely accepted interpretation of the street name _Rua do Poço dos Negros_ suggests it being because it was the site of a pit holding the bodies of enslaved people of African origin.
 The little that we do know with certainty is that King Manuel I issued a royal law in 1515 complaining about dead bodies of enslaved people being abandoned in a dump in this area of the city.
 In that law he also ordered the City Council to build a pit in which these bodies should be thrown."

-[^noticia-publico]: In *S. Vaz, "Desmascarar o lado colonial do Porto: ‘o passado não passou’," Público, December 21, 2019, [https://www.publico.pt/2019/12/21/culturaipsilon/noticia/desmascarar-lado-colonial-porto-passado-nao-passou-1898132](https://www.publico.pt/2019/12/21/culturaipsilon/noticia/desmascarar-lado-colonial-porto-passado-nao-passou-1898132)*, the author mentions several artifacts mentioned in the exhibition [[Unearthing memories]].
+[^noticia-publico]: In *Vaz, S. "Desmascarar o lado colonial do Porto: ‘o passado não passou".
+Público.
+December 21, 2019, [https://www.publico.pt/2019/12/21/culturaipsilon/noticia/desmascarar-lado-colonial-porto-passado-nao-passou-1898132](https://www.publico.pt/2019/12/21/culturaipsilon/noticia/desmascarar-lado-colonial-porto-passado-nao-passou-1898132)*, the author mentions several artifacts mentioned in the exhibition [[Unearthing memories]].

 [^colonial-exhibitions]: [[Turned into Stone - The Portuguese Colonial Exhibitions Today]]